Frequently Asked Questions

 4. Where can I buy farmers’ market products online?

-5. I work on Saturdays; are any farmers’ markets open during the week or on Sundays?
+5. I work on Saturdays; are any farmers’ markets open on other days of the week?

 Absolutely!
 Many of our member markets are open on days other than Saturdays and some are open more than one day a week.
 To find out which farmers’ markets are closest to you and their days and hours of operation, please visit our farmers’ market directory.